Simulate an artificial image#

 Extracting the science photons (i.e. the stars) is in principle a matter of subtraction: \( X_{\text{stars}} = X_{\text{image}} - \text{bias} - X_{\text{dark current}} - X_{\text{sky}} + X_{\text{read noise}} \)

-As we showed in this notebook, read noise can be reduced by stacking lots of images.
+As we showed in calibration_frame.ipynb, read noise can be reduced by stacking lots of images.

 Also, we have ignored flat fielding throughout this notebook.
 When considering it, we have \( X_{\text{image}} = \text{bias} + X_{\text{read noise}} + X_{\text{dark current}} + \text{flat} * (X_{\text{sky}} + X_{\text{stars}}). \) Flat fielding is a multiplicative effect.